xhimatty/movoto-property-scraper/README.md

-#  Movoto Property Listings Data Pipeline
+#  Movoto Real Estate Listings Scraper

 A data extraction system built with Python and Playwright that collects real estate property listings from Movoto.com.
 It navigates JS-rendered listing pages, harvests property URLs, then visits each listing to extract structured property data, while mimicking real browser behavior to avoid detection.